jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6.md

 hindering us from doing too much, instead of prompting us to do what we should -->

-117 The contrary maxim is applied to the unsocial feelings.
+{{< s v="117" >}} The contrary maxim is applied to the unsocial feelings.
 - We should reward from the gratitude and generosity of our own hearts, without reluctance or without thinking how great the propriety of rewarding is.
 - We should always punish reluctantly, and more from a sense of the propriety of punishing, than from any desire for revenge.

 It is graceful to see a man resenting the greatest injuries from a sense that the injuries deserve resentment, than from his own resentment.
 Like a judge, he considers only the general rule which determines the proper vengeance.
 In executing that rule, he feels less for what he has suffered, than for what the offender is about to suffer.
 He remembers mercy even if he is angry and interprets the rule in the gentlest way.
 <!-- He alleviates the strength of his vengeance through most candid humanity, consistent with good sense. -->

-118 The selfish feelings are in the middle between the social and unsocial affections too.
+{{< s v="118" >}} The selfish feelings are in the middle between the social and unsocial affections too.
 The ordinary pursuit of private interest should come from a regard to the general rules.
 <!-- , than from any feeling for the objects themselves. -->

 <!-- During more important occasions, we would be awkward if the objects did not animate us with much passion. -->